Warts and Plantar Warts

 - The potential for scarring.
 Scarring is the most important thing to think about when choosing a wart treatment.
 Scarring from treatment may be permanent and can be as painful as the wart itself.
 The bottom of the foot is especially sensitive, a consideration in the case of plantar warts.
 And scarring changes the way your skin looks.
 Treatments that are less likely to leave a scar include salicylic acid, cryotherapy, and laser surgery.

 - The cost.
 Home treatment is often as effective as treatment by a doctor.
 And it costs less.
-For example, nonprescription salicylic acid is as effective as or more effective than other treatments, with minimal risk and pain.1 But home treatment may take longer.
-Less expensive home treatments include tape occlusion and nonprescription salicylic acid.
+But home treatment may take longer.
+Less expensive home treatments include tape occlusion (duct tape) and nonprescription salicylic acid.

 - Your ability to tolerate pain.
 Quicker but more painful methods include some topical medicines (such as cantharidin) and cryotherapy.